Akshay Kodoth: Early life

-Akshay was born in Kollam and was brought up in Bengaluru were his father Gopalkrishna worked.
+Akshay was born in Kollam and was brought up in Bengaluru where his father Gopalkrishna worked.
 He attended the Roger Binny Cricket Academy as a 10-year old.

-He studied Bcom at Jain University, Bengaluru were he was teammates with K. L. Rahul, Karun Nair and Manish Pandey.
+He studied Bcom at Jain University, Bengaluru where he was teammates with K. L. Rahul, Karun Nair and Manish Pandey.

 Career

 Akshay first represented Kerala in U-17 level.
 He made his List A debut on 10 February 2010 in the Vijay Hazare Trophy.
 He scored 451 runs in six matches with a hundred and three half-centuries in the 2014 C. K. Nayudu Trophy while leading Kerala under-23 team to elite group semifinals.
-He made his first-class debut for Kerala on 17 November 2011 against Tripura in the 2011-12 Ranji Trophy.
+He made his first-class debut for Kerala on 17 November 2011 against Tripura in the 2011–12 Ranji Trophy.
 He has played for Mysuru Warriors in Karnataka Premier League.

 On 2017, he signed to play for Ivanhoe.
-He signed to play for Camberwell Magpies Cricket Club on Premier League 2019-20.
+He signed to play for Camberwell Magpies Cricket Club on Premier League 2019–20.